PiripiMartin/finder/TokApp/LOGGING.md

 ## Overview

-The TokApp now includes a comprehensive logging system that provides detailed visibility into the create account functionality and other authentication processes.
+The lai now includes a comprehensive logging system that provides detailed visibility into the create account functionality and other authentication processes.
 This system helps with debugging, monitoring user interactions, and tracking API calls.

 ## Logger Utility